kammitama5/kammitama5.github.io/_posts/2018-7-25-Wednesday-July-25th.md

 ## GSoC Day 73

 ## I was so tired today
  - I left my local internship early and went home and slept from 3:30pm to 5:50pm.
-Then I checked my phone and saw that my landlord had left a message saying she was going to stop by because she wanted to check something or other in my apartment.
+Then I got up, checked my phone and saw that my landlord had left a message saying she was going to stop by because she wanted to check something or other in my apartment.
 So I called her back and said okay.
 Apparently, one of my neighbours was out of town and had a friend staying in her place and the friend left the faucet running and pretty